Nebraska–Penn State volleyball rivalry: Conference opponents

 The rivalry became an annual occurrence for the first time when the University of Nebraska–Lincoln joined the Big Ten in 2011.
 In a press conference prior to Nebraska's first Big Ten season, Cook quipped of Rose, "Russ and I — I wouldn't say we're best friends, but we have a good relationship.
 It's hot and cold.
 It's like dating."

 For several years the teams largely traded blows in conference play, splitting the first eight Big Ten matchups evenly.
 However, on the national scene Penn State continued its dominance over the rest of the country, winning another set of back-to-back national championships in 2013 and 2014 to give Rose a record-setting seven titles in total.
 Since the last of these titles, the series has decisively flipped to Nebraska, which has taken twelve of the past thirteen meetings with Penn State, including both NCAA Tournament matchups.
 Cook has taken NU to the national title game four times since PSU's last appearance, winning in 2015 and 2017.

 In 2021, Rose, the only coach in Penn State volleyball history, retired with a career record of 1,330–229; his 1,264 wins in the NCAA era are the most all-time.
 Former Penn State outside hitter Katie Schumacher-Cawley was named his replacement.

+In 2025, Cook, the third coach in Nebraska volleyball history, retired after 25 years at Nebraska and finished with a career record of 883-176; Cook finished as the winningest coach in Nebraska volleyball history and had the highest winning percentage of any NCAA Division 1 volleyball coach since 2000.
+Former Nebraska setter/libero and Louisville volleyball coach Dani Busboom Kelly succeeded Cook as the fourth head coach in Nebraska volleyball history.